cam.testing#

 testCalc(o)[source]#

-Test the calculation of the camera path for a given object.
+Test the calculation of the CAM path for a given object.

 Parameters:

-o (Object) – The Blender object for which the camera path is to be calculated.
+o (Object) – The Blender object for which the CAM path is to be calculated.

 testCutout(pos)[source]#